pypa/packaging.python.org/source/flow.rst

 available, tools like ``pip`` will fall back to installing the source distribtion.

+..
+TODO: Try again; this is too long and specific

 An "end user system" is the end user's local environment.
-A pure Python package only needs "generic", but packages with compiled extensions might build wheels for various environments they support described by a "python tag" such as `py3`, an "ABI tag" such as `abi3` and a "platform tag" such as `win32` as detailed by :pep:`425`.
+A pure Python package only needs "generic", but packages with compiled extensions might build wheels for various environments they support described by a "python tag" such as ``py3``, an "ABI tag" such as ``abi3`` and a "platform tag" such as ``win32`` as detailed by :pep:`425`.

 The ``build`` package knows how to invoke your build tool to create one of
 these: